 5. Jobs will help in the building of society by reducing poverty and also pave the way for education, which will build the nation as a whole.

-Developed countries oppose outsourcing as it leads to outflow of jobs from the developed countries to the developing countries, it leads to outflow of investment and revenue and helps develop the weaker country, but results in job scarcity for the developed countries.
+Developed countries oppose outsourcing as it leads to the outflow of jobs from developed countries to developing countries; it leads to the outflow of investment and revenue and helps develop the weaker country, but results in job scarcity for the developed countries.

 11. India has certain advantages which make it a favourite outsourcing destination.
 What are these advantages?